-According to the Old Testament Abraham, the patriarch of Judaism was a native of Ur of the Chaldeans, in Mesopotamia, now south eastern Iraq.
+According to the Old Testament Abraham, the patriarch of Judaism, was born in 1,813 BCE, he was a native of Ur of the Chaldeans, in Mesopotamia, now south eastern Iraq.
 He was led by God to settle in Haran.
 The Torah traces his lineage through his grandson Jacob and through his twelve sons who became the ancestors of the twelve tribes of Israel.
 The name Israel comes from the renaming of Jacob following a heroic struggle when he wrestled with an angel.
-The Hebrew bible states the name is derived from ‘yisra’ meaning ‘to prevail over; and el referring to ‘God, the divine’.
+The Hebrew bible states the name is derived from ‘yisra’ meaning ‘to prevail over’ and ‘el ‘referring to ‘God, the divine’.

-Following a famine Jacobs descendants, the Hebrews, migrated to Egypt and under the patronage of Joseph, Jacobs son, established a thriving community which in time became viewed as a threat to the indigenous population.
-After Josephs’s death they were enslaved in Egypt for 400 years until Moses led them to freedom.
+Following a famine Jacob’s descendants, the Hebrews, migrated to Egypt and under the patronage of Joseph, Jacob’s son, established a thriving community, which in time became viewed as a threat to the indigenous population.
+After Joseph’s death they were enslaved in Egypt for 400 years until Moses led them to freedom.
 The Hebrews were directed through the Sinai Peninsula to Canaan, the ‘land flowing with milk and honey’ promised to them by their God.
 Canaan had an indigenous population of both settled and nomadic groups; the Israelites were commanded by their god to conquer Canaan.
-The conquest occurred under Joshua in c.1406BC, the Book of Joshua states that Canaanites are included in a list of nations to exterminate, and later described as a group which the Israelites had annihilated.
+The conquest occurred under Joshua in c.1,406BC.
+The Book of Joshua states that Canaanites are included in a list of nations to exterminate and later described as a group which the Israelites had annihilated.
 Today this has been equated with genocide.

-Recent History: In 1917 in response to the Zionist political movement, Great Britain recognized the rights of the Jewish people to establish a “national homeland for the people of Palestine”.
-Zionism is not a religious term, it defines the political movement coined in 1890 to promote the return of the Jewish people and the resumption of Jewish sovereignty in the Land of Israel.
-The name comes from the hill Zion, on which the Temple of Jerusalem was built.
+In 1917 in response to the Zionist political movement, Great Britain recognized the rights of the Jewish people to establish a “national homeland for the people of Palestine”.
 In 1947 the UN voted for the Partition of Palestine, in 1948 Britain withdrew when their Mandate for Palestine as a Protectorate ended.
 The Zionist movement immediately declared a State of Israel in Palestine, triggering the Arab invasion and later the Arab/Israeli war and the eventual Israeli occupation of Palestinian territories.
-Since that time Palestinians have been dispossessed of their rights and remain stateless.
+Since that time, Palestinians have been dispossessed of their rights and remain stateless.
 The restoration of East Jerusalem as the Palestinian capital has been an inherent part of endless Peace negotiations for a two State solution until the recent declaration by President Trump.

 Post script: Palestinians are now seeking a non partisan peace broker to replace the US in negotiations.